nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/python_tdd.md

 pytest -k "your_test_name"
 ```

-## What I learnt: You have to run app.py before running your `test_index_e2e.py` file
+## What I learnt: You have to run app.py before running your `test_index_e2e.py` file.
 Run this to get the flask app running before running the end-to-end test.

 ```
 python3 app.py
 ```

-## What I learnt: Automatically installing the packages used in the project
+## What I learnt: Automatically installing the packages used in the project.

 If the project doesn't have a requirements file you can...